szelenka/prefect-server-k8/python/README.md

 rm ~/.prefect/backend.toml
 ```

-The contents of this file are:
+The contents of this file are generated at the time this Helm Chart generates the Kubernetes manifest files:
 ```yaml
 # https://github.com/PrefectHQ/prefect/blob/master/src/prefect/config.toml